vvvote/vvvote/doc/install.md

 Each server uses its own key.
 Therefore we need to generate a key on each server and distribute thier public part to the other server.

 ### Generate Server Keys
+Server 1 will act as permission server and as tallying server.
+We are using different keys for each role.
+That is why on server 1 we will create two kes.
 On server 1 cd into the backend-dir and start the key generation (it can take a minute or two):

+	php -f admin.php createKeypair p 1
-	php -f admin.php createKeypair 1
+	php -f admin.php createKeypair t 1

+The first line creates the key pair for the permission server, the second line creates the key pair for the role as tallying server.

+Server 2 acts as permission server only.
+That is why we do not need to create a key pair for the tallying server role.
-On server 2 also cd into the backend-dir and also start the key generation by
+On server 2 also cd into the backend-dir and also start the key generation for the permission server by

-	php -f admin.php createKeypair 2
+	php -f admin.php createKeypair p 2

 ### Distribute Server Keys
 On server 1:

-This generates two files:
+This generates four files:

-	backend/config/PermissionServer1.privatekey
+	backend/config/PermissionServer1.privatekey.pem.php
 	backend/config/PermissionServer1.publickey
+	backend/config/TallyServer1.privatekey.pem.php
+	backend/config/TallyServer1.publickey
-Copy (somehow) the "backend/config/PermissionServer1.publickey" to server 2 into the same directory.
+Copy (somehow) the "backend/config/PermissionServer1.publickey" and backend/config/TallyServer1.publickey to server 2 into the same directory.
+These key files are public - you can email them unencrypted.

 On Server 2:

 Copy (somehow) the "backend/config/PermissionServer2.publickey" to server 1 into the same directory.
+This key file is public - you can email it unencrypted.